International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 Absence of an input must be interpreted as negative trust.

-## Trust Formation
+## Trust establishment mechanisms
+Trust establishment in data spaces relies on the exchange and verification of claims, dynamic policy negotiation, and evidence collection.

 Trust formation is an explicit, local process.

 Each participant:

 - Evaluates incoming claims and policies against its own constraints.
 - Determines acceptability for a specific action and scope.
 - Maintains its own trust state without global publication.

-- Trust formation must be repeatable and auditable by the evaluating party.
+Trust formation must be repeatable and enable auditable by the evaluating participant.
+The audit logs might have to be shared through data space [observability](121_Observability.md)

-- Trust outcomes must be explainable in terms of accepted and rejected claims.
+Trust outcomes must be explainable in terms of accepted and rejected claims.

+Trust mechanisms must support decentralized identities without centralized identity providers, gatekeepers or brokers.
+Policy and claims exchange uses interoperable, machine-readable protocols and formats.

 ## Trust is a Runtime Property
 Trust exists only while its assumptions hold.